madhu052001/PREGABOT/README.md

    ```env
    GEMINI_API_KEY=your_api_key_here
    ```
-4. Add the `pregabot.xls` dataset to the project directory.
+4. Add the `pregabot.xlsx` dataset to the project directory.
 5. Start the chatbot server:
    ```bash
    python chatbot.py